robenkleene/development-references/vim/vim-shell-commands.md

 ## Output in a New Buffer

-- There's no nice way to do this, it's easier to just create a new buffer (`:new`) paste the current document if you need it then run the command
+There's no nice way to do this, it's easier to just create a new buffer (`:new`) paste the current document if you need it then run the command

+- `vnew | 0r !git blame #`: Trick to get blame output side-by-side with command

 ## Special